 Many mechanics recommend periodically replacing your camshaft position sensor, even if it hasn’t failed, as part of your regular preventative maintenance.
-While they’re designed to last the full life of the vehicle, if the sensor is over 5 years old you should have it checked by a mechanic whenever you take your car in for an oil change.
+While they’re designed to last as long as the car does, if the sensor is over five years old, you should have it checked by a mechanic whenever you take your car in for an oil change.

-Heat from the engine is the main thing that damages your engine’s electronic components.
-If you regularly push your engine hard for long periods of time, or if you’ve had issues with your engine overheating, you are more likely to have issues with the camshaft position sensor.
+The heat from the engine is the main thing that damages your engine’s electronic components.
+If you regularly push your engine hard for long periods, or if you’ve had issues with your engine overheating, you are more likely to have issues with the camshaft position sensor.